tsertkov/node-parallel-api-test/README.md

 Example of running api tests in parallel with masynco and p-limit.

+> Runs 1.5K https requests to postman-echo.com api in 3 seconds from GitHub actions 😂

 ## Usage

 See `config.json` and adjust configration as necessary: